-Chicken predators are one of the toughest aspects of raising chickens, but they don’t have to be!
+Dealing with chicken predators is one of the toughest aspects of raising chickens, but it doesn’t have to be!
 Find out what wants to eat your chickens, and how to prevent them.

 The Top Ten Chicken Predators